Chefs Plate vs HelloFresh in Canada: Which Meal Kit Is Better in 2026?

 Chefs Plate Background

-Chefs Plate was founded in Toronto in 2014 by Queen’s University graduates Jamie Shea and Patrick Meyer, both 28 years old at the time.
-The two former roommates launched the service from their apartment kitchen, developing recipes on iPhones and picking up ingredients from supermarkets every Friday.
-Their first major purchase was a vacuum-packing machine for sealing meat that famously wouldn’t fit in Shea’s Volkswagen Jetta.
+Chefs Plate was founded in Toronto in 2014 by Queen’s University graduates Jamie Shea and Patrick Meyer.
+The two former roommates started the company from their apartment kitchen, developing recipes on iPhones and picking up ingredients from supermarkets every Friday.
+Their first major purchase was a vacuum-packing machine that famously wouldn’t fit in Shea’s Volkswagen Jetta.

 Pricing Breakdown: Which Is More Affordable?

-Shipping is free on most plans, with one exception: the smallest box (2 people, 2 meals weekly) carries a $6 delivery charge.
-Premium meals cost $1.96 to $3.49 extra per serving, significantly less than HelloFresh’s premium upcharges.
-The 15-minute quick-prep meals average $12.95 per serving due to pre-chopped vegetables and ready-made sauces.
+Shipping is free on most plans.
+The only exception is the smallest box (2 people, 2 meals) which has a $6 delivery charge.
+Premium meals run $1.96 to $3.49 extra per serving, and the 15-minute quick-prep meals average $12.95 because of pre-chopped vegetables and ready-made sauces.

-HelloFresh vs Chefs Plate: The Verdict on Price
+Chefs Plate vs HelloFresh: The Verdict on Price

 Up to 20 Free Meals + Dollar Menu